-Police Control Room Operator recruitment has now closed.
+Police Control Room Operator recruitment is currently open until 7 May 2019.

 The Role of a Police Control Room Operator